NewcastleRSE/fintrust-vc-issuer/README.md

 node ./app.js
 ```

-Once the site is up and running, navigate to the site in a browser using the secure ngrok URL, like `https://2ebe3ce0095c.ngrok.io/`.
+Once the site is up and running, navigate to the site in a browser using the secure ngrok URL.

 ### Using the website